-After about four hours walking, we’ll arrive at the Forester Beach Camp, tucked away in secluded dunes.
-These semi-permanent tents are our home for the night.
+After about four hours walking, we’ll arrive at the Bay of Fires Lodge.
 Relax on the deck with local wine, take a dip or explore the dune swale location while your guides prepare delicious Tasmanian fare.

 Day 2: Exploring the Bay of Fires Coastline

 Following breakfast, we'll travel north for 45 minutes to Boulder Point and begin our walk south, absorbing the coastline’s bold colours and solitude.
 In clear conditions, the Bass Strait islands of Flinders and Cape Barren are visible to the north.
 Along the ridgelines of sand dunes, views extend across heathlands and out to the ocean.
 We’ll visit marsupial lawns, often encountering quiet native animals and the tracks they leave at nightfall.

 Afternoon tea will be waiting when we return to the lodge.
 It's a 35-40 minute drive back from Picnic Rocks or Deep Creek, where we will end our walk.